gagansuie/sparse/README.md

   - `tenpak_decompress_artifact_to_json(artifact_ptr, artifact_len, out_json_ptr, out_json_len, out_err_ptr)`
   - Takes an artifact blob and returns a JSON bundle.
 - **Memory management helpers:**
-  - `tenpak_free_buffer(ptr, len)` to free buffers returned by 10pak.
+  - `tenpak_free_buffer(ptr, len)` to free buffers returned by tenpak.
   - `tenpak_free_cstring(ptr)` to free error strings.

-This interface is designed so that C, C++, Python (via `ctypes`/`cffi`), or other languages can integrate 10pak as a drop-in component.
+This interface is designed so that C, C++, Python (via `ctypes`/`cffi`), or other languages can integrate tenpak as a drop-in component.

 ### Example Python wrapper design (PyTorch / HF)